-- Help children work more independently. - Enable children to develop and enhance their work. - Encourage children to collaborate on projects. - Give children the skills and tools to access a wide range of information, ideas and cultures. - Help children develop skills that can be used in other areas of the curriculum. - Help children develop good control and coordination through using ICT equipment. - Encourage children to represent their ideas, thoughts and feelings through technology.
+- Help children work more independently. - Encourage children to collaborate on projects. - Give children the skills and tools to access a wide range of information, ideas and cultures. - Help children develop skills that can be used in other areas of the curriculum. - Help children develop good control and coordination through using ICT equipment. - Encourage children to represent their ideas, thoughts and feelings through technology.